aws-ia/terraform-aws-eks-blueprints/docs/getting-started.md

 # Getting Started

-This getting started guide will help you deploy your first EKS environment using the `terraform-ssp-amazon-eks` module.
+This getting started guide will help you deploy your first EKS environment using the `terraform-eks-blueprints` module.

 ## Prerequisites: